catherinekago/emotional-support-robot/README.md

 You have to be connected to the robot via USB and if you get a "permission denied" error, run: sudo chmod 666 /dev/ttyACM0

-When you succeed, set the robot to WIFI-mode (via its display), connect to the "PEM-HRI" WIFI and run: rosrun database_communication receiveMessageFromAndroid.py
+When you succeed, set the robot to WIFI-mode (via its display), connect to the "PEM-HRI" WIFI, in receiveMessageFromAndroid.py in line 34 replace the IP-address with your robot's address and run: rosrun database_communication receiveMessageFromAndroid.py